sathovsepyan/microservices-project/README.md

 #### Rolse-based user AAA

 There are two user roles: `Admin` and `User`.
-Admins are allowed to add new slots for the booking system.
-For the implementation, I use
-`authenticate` endpoint serves for authenticating user credentials and returning a JWT token.
+Some of the endpoints are accessible only for *authenticated* or only for *Admin* users.
 For simplicity, there are two hardcoded users with both roles.

 <table>
   <tr>